forayconsulting/google-slides-mcp/README.md

 URL: https://google-slides-mcp.foray-consulting.workers.dev/sse
 ```

 No local installation required - just add as a custom connector and authenticate with your Google account.
+The hosted server is publicly accessible to any Google user.

+> **Note:** On first authentication, you'll see a "This app isn't verified" warning from Google.
+Click **Advanced** → **Go to Google Slides MCP (unsafe)** to proceed.
+This is normal for apps that haven't completed Google's verification process.

 ### Option 2: Python (Local)